Item 30: Write more than unit tests

 Item 27 also described the ability to provide example programs that exercise your public API.
 Each Rust file under examples/ (or each subdirectory under examples/ that includes a main.rs) can be run as a standalone binary with cargo run --example <name> or cargo test --example <name>.

-Nevertheless, it's a good idea to ensure that your continuous integration system (Item 32) builds and runs all the associated examples for a crate (with cargo test --examples), because it can act as a good early warning system for regressions that are likely to affect lots of users.
-As noted above, if your examples demonstrate mainline use of your API, then a failure in the examples implies that something significant is wrong.
+Nevertheless, it's a good idea to ensure that your CI system (Item 32) builds and runs all the associated examples for a crate (with cargo test --examples), because it can act as a good early warning system for regressions that are likely to affect lots of users.
+As noted, if your examples demonstrate mainline use of your API, then a failure in the examples implies that something significant is wrong:

 • If it's an intended change to the API, then the examples need to be updated to match.
-A change to the API also implies a backwards incompatibility, so if the crate is published then the semantic version number needs a corresponding update to indicate this (Item 21).
+A change to the API also implies a backward incompatibility, so if the crate is published, then the semantic version number needs a corresponding update to indicate this (Item 21).

 The likelihood of users copying and pasting example code means that it should have a different style than test code.
 In line with Item 18, you should set a good example for your users by avoiding unwrap() calls for Results.
 Instead, make each example's main() function return something like Result<(), Box<dyn Error>>, and then use the question mark operator throughout (Item 3).